 Top 10 Things To Do In Berchtesgaden:

-Suggested Itineraries For Berchtesgaden: HERE.
+Related Article: Suggested Itineraries For Berchtesgaden.

 1. Hitler’s Eagles Nest (Kehlsteinhaus):

 About The Eagles Nest: With the best panoramic views in Germany, the Eagles Nest (Kehlsteinhaus) is by far the top attraction in Berchtesgaden.
 Perched almost 3,000 feet above the surrounding valley floor, on a clear day you will able to see up to an unbelievable 120 miles away!
-The entire Eagles Nest project from the mountain road to the Alpine chalet at the top were meant to be a gift for Hitler’s 50th birthday in 1939.
+The entire Eagles Nest project from the mountain road to the Alpine chalet at the top was meant to be a gift for Hitler’s 50th birthday in 1939.
 It was no small feat as the tortuous road required 3000 workers to labor in dangerous conditions around the clock.
-While it took 13 months to build the 4 mile long road, the chalet on top was actual completed a year earlier in 1938.
+While it took 13 months to build the 4-mile-long road, the chalet on top was actually completed a year earlier in 1938.
 The interior of the chalet was lavishly decorated including a fireplace that was a gift from Italian dictator Mussolini.
 As amazing as the chalet was, however, Hitler only made 14 official visits up to the Eagles Nest and most were in the first year.
 That’s pretty odd seeing how he spent almost 1/3 of his time as ruler at the nearby Obersalzberg Complex.

 Read More: Hitler’s Eagles Nest Tour Guide.